jiewwantan/risk_management/README.md

 Risk Management by Stop Loss

-Risk Management by Hedging
+Risk Management by hedging with futures

+Risk management by diversification

-Risk management by diversification & non-correlation
+Risk management by non-correlation

-Risk management with covered called options
+Risk management with covered call options